Imam Alimsultanov: Death

 On the night of November 10, (according to other sources, November 8) 1996, three men in police uniforms burst into the discreet Odesa house where Alimsultanov and his artistic team were settled by local Chechens in order to protect them.
 After the intruders made sure that they were in the right place, they shot Alimsultanov and two colleagues at point-blank range.
 All three died, but one witness, who was in the bathroom at the time of the murder, survived.
-The case remains unresolved. Аn investigation by Chechen special services implicated the Russian FSB for the murder.
+The case remains unresolved. Аn investigation by Chechen special services implicated that Russia's FSB for the murder.

 Memory

 Aslan Maskhadov, Shamil Basayev, Ruslan Gelayev, and many others attended Imam Alimsultanov's funeral.
 Maskhadov remarked that "Imam alone was worth ten Russian divisions."
 Alimsultanov was buried in the village of Novolakskoye near his hometown of Khasavyurt, Dagestan.
 On December 6, 1996, a street on the west side of the city of Khasavyurt was renamed in his honor.

 In Novolakskoye, a memorial plaque commemorating him was installed.

 His songs remain popular to this day amongst Chechens.